 - 1. Complete septic permit application.
 Submit application, soil analysis report, and fee to the Custer County Planning and Zoning Office. - 2.
-Approval of a permit will be granted when: - A. All permit fee obligations are met. - B. A soil analysis report from a qualified Geologist, Engineer or Soil Evaluator has been submitted. - C. The soil analysis shows that a standard system can be installed, or a qualified Engineered design has been submitted. - D. Use tax payment has been arranged for, or paid. - 3.
-Finalization of an open permit will be granted when: - A. Use tax obligations have been met. - B. The system has been inspected and passed by the County OWTS Health Officer, if a standard system. - C. If an Engineer designed system, the system has been inspected by the Engineer who certifies it is installed according to his design.
+Approval of a permit will be granted when: - A. All permit fee obligations are met. - B. A soil analysis report from a State certified Soil Evaluator has been submitted. - C. The soil analysis shows that a standard system can be installed, or a qualified Engineered design has been submitted. - D. A Custer County licensed septic contractor has been chosen. - 3.
+Finalization of an open permit will be granted when: - A. Use tax obligations have been met. - B. The system has been inspected and passed by the County OWTS Health Officer, if a standard system. - C. If an Engineer designed system, the system has been inspected by the Engineer who certifies it is installed according to his/her design.